-Cash and Cash Equivalents - The Foundation considers all bank deposits and highly liquid financial instruments with original maturities of three months or less, which are neither held for nor restricted by donors for long-term purposes, to be cash and cash equivalents.
-Cash and highly liquid financial instruments restricted to endowments that are perpetual in nature or other long-term purposes are excluded from this definition.
+Cash and Cash Equivalents - The Foundation considers all bank deposits and highly liquid financial instruments with original maturities of three months or less to be cash and cash equivalents.
+Portfolio cash held by investment managers is excluded from cash and cash equivalents.